 ABC recommendation

 While the largest score of the risk table is level 2, we do not recommend that ABC be set below the maximum permissible.
 This recommendation, however, is made while acknowledging that there is increased risk from sources not explicitly contained within the stock assessment model.
-Particularly the increased risk posed by warmer than average temperatures through most of 2025 having an impact on a population whose spawning biomass that has yet to return to historical levels and has produced below average recruitment since 2014.
+Particularly the increased risk posed by warmer than average temperatures through most of 2025 having an impact on a population whose spawning biomass has yet to return to historical levels and has produced below average recruitment since 2014.

 In terms of the marine heatwave index, similar conditions to those in 2025 have been observed in recent years, notably in 2014 and again in 2019.
 After 2014, the severe marine heatwave hit in 2015 and 2016 during which the population collapsed.
 It must be noted that the magnitude of the population was much different in 2014 prior to the severe marine heatwave event compared to 2025; the spawning biomass in 2014 (as estimated by the 2014 assessment) was 250% larger than the spawning biomass estimated in 2025 by Model 24.0, and the adopted ABC for 2015 (the largest ABC on record) was nearly 150% larger than the recommended ABC for 2026.
 Rescaling the 2015 and 2026 ABCs with the total biomass estimated in these years by Model 24.0 results in an ABC that was 24% larger in 2015 compared to the recommended 2026 ABC.
 In other words, the 2026 ABC is buffered by an additional 24% compared to the ABC that would have resulted given the current stock status and assessment model structure as compared to that which existed in 2015.
 After 2019 the marine heatwave did not persist and we have since observed and estimated that the adult population trend continues to increase after 2019.
 However, the 2019 year class was the smallest of the time series.
 We suspect that it is likely that the 2025 year class will be small due to the 2025 conditions, however, it is less clear as to the impact of the conditions in 2025 on the adult population that comprises the 2026 recommended ABC.
 It is also unknown whether the conditions we observed in 2025 will continue into 2026, even though current conditions have cooled compared to previously in 2025.
 We emphasize that this is an additional risk when considering the recommended 2026 ABC.